 Your council tax funds a whole range of local services.
 Winchester City Council collects the council tax in the district on behalf of the County Council, the Police, the Fire and Rescue service and your Parish Council.
 Some of the council tax is kept by Winchester City Council to help pay for the services which we provide.
 See Council Charges 2013/14 below for more information about how your money is spent.

 How is each £1 spent?

 In 2013/14 it will be: Hampshire County Council – 71.93p, Winchester City Council – 8.75p, Police and Crime Commissioner for Hampshire – 10.48p, Fire Authority 4.26p and Parishes – 4.58.

 - Council Tax and Council Tax Reduction – Consultation for 2014/15 We would like to hear your views on the options we are proposing.
 These options are out for consultation from 9th October 2013 to 20th November 2013.

 - Paying your Council Tax How much you will pay and how to pay it.

-- Changes to Council Tax Benefit from April 2013 Council Tax Benefit (CTB) helps people with low or no income to pay their Council Tax.
-It will be abolished from 1 April 2013 and will be replaced by a local scheme, Council Tax Reduction (CTR).
+- Changes to Council Tax Benefit from April 2013 Council Tax Benefit (CTB) helped people with low or no income to pay their Council Tax.
+It was abolished from 1 April 2013 and was replaced by a local scheme, Council Tax Reduction (CTR).

 - Contact the Council Tax team Information on how to contact the Council Tax team

-- Council Tax Benefits You can claim Council Tax Benefit if you are the person responsible for paying the Council Tax for the property you live in.
+- Council Tax Reduction You can claim Council Tax Reduction if you are the person responsible for paying the Council Tax for the property you live in.

-- Council Tax and Council Tax Benefit Consultation The Government is abolishing Council Tax Benefit and has asked Councils to develop their own Council Tax Reduction schemes to replace it.
-Find out more about the results of the consultation.
+- Changes to Council Tax and Council Tax Benefit The Government has abolished Council Tax Benefit and Councils have had to develop their own Council Tax Reduction schemes to replace it.

 - Who has to pay Council Tax How it is decided who is liable to pay council tax.